– Sean M. Durocher, Class of 2015

 A Career-Oriented Program To Make A Real Difference In The Lives Of Others

-Tiffin University’s Bachelor of Business Administration –Human Resources Management (HRM) Concentration is a career-oriented degree for those individuals who want to make a real difference in the careers and lives of others in the workforce.
+Tiffin University’s Bachelor of Business Administration in human resource management (HRM) is a career-oriented degree for those individuals who want to make a real difference in the careers and lives of others in the workforce.
 Your degree program will prepare you to meet the challenges and take advantage of the many opportunities of the human resource & personnel side of the business world.

 About The Major

-The Bachelor of Business Administration (BBA) degree – Human Resources Management concentration is designed to provide you with the skills and competencies necessary for managing in the 21st Century.
+The human resource management degree is designed to provide you with the skills and competencies necessary for managing in the 21st Century.
 You will develop the skills you'll need for the effective acquisition, training, appraisal, rewarding and fair treatment of employees – whether you plan on pursuing a career with a Fortune 500 company or a small business.
 And because of the nature of your business degree, you’ll also be prepared for any number of positions within the world of business.

 Tiffin University takes the approach of total development of the individual, placing emphasis on your personal as well as your professional growth.
 It prepares you for both a career and for graduate studies.
 You will develop the managerial problem solving and strategic thinking skills that will help you become a leader.

 Program Accredited by Accreditation Council for Business Schools and Programs (ACBSP)